 - Never send money under any circumstance.

 - Always make arrangements to meet new acquaintances as soon as possible.
-Remember COVID-19 could be providing a cover for scammers as well.

 - Reverse image search any photos sent by a new social media or dating site contact, by carrying out a Google image search for example.